AdobeDocs/workfront.en/help/administration-and-setup/customize-workfront/configure-approval-milestone-processes/create-milestone-path.md

 # Create a milestone path

-As an `Adobe Workfront administrator`, you can create milestone paths in the Setup area of `Workfront` which can then be applied to any project in the system.
-The changes you make to milestone paths in this area affect the entire `Workfront` system.
+As an Adobe Workfront administrator, you can create milestone paths in the Setup area of Workfront which can then be applied to any project in the system.
+The changes you make to milestone paths in this area affect the entire Workfront system.

 ## Access requirements